dataguy2020/Board-Voting/README.md

 - Ability to amend a motion
 - Ability to add discussion/comments for each motion
 - Generate reports for each motion
-- E-mail Management when motion passes to add to agenda to ratify
+- Automatically e-mail Management when motion passes to add to agenda to ratify
-- E-mail Management when motion fails to add to agenda as a motion to vote on
+- Automatically e-mail Management when motion fails to add to agenda as a motion to vote on
-- E-mail Management when motion is deferred to add to agenda as a motion to vote on
+- Automatically e-mail Management when motion is deferred to add to agenda as a motion to vote on
-- E-mail to board members when motino was amended to verify their vote is still accurate
+- Automatically e-mail to board members when motino was amended to verify their vote is still accurate
 - Ability to add a vote
 - Ability to modify a vote